toptal/component-resolver-webpack/README.md

 [Webpack](http://webpack.github.io) plugin that provides simple convention on how to organize components:
-> Component file should be placed in directory named as component it self.
+> Component file should be placed in directory named as component itself.

 ## Idea